Ponti1999/Big_Data_technologies/README.md

 - [ ] Two tests, one in the middle of the semester, one at the end of the semester:
   - [ ] First test: 5th week.
 Topic: Relational databases, tuning.
     - Theory and Practice (40 points)
   - [ ] Second test: 13th week.
 Topic: Big data and Spark.
-(10 points)
+    - Theory (10 points)

 - [ ] Must pass both tests and all homework with at least 51% each.